Leave this site

 Short-term insurance or temporary cover (for a period of up to 30 days) may not be valid to reclaim a seized vehicle.
 Please check the wording on the certificate or cover note.
 If in doubt, contact your insurer before you come to the pound.

-If we're not satisfied that your insurance is valid for the release of an impounded vehicle, we may ask you to provide written confirmation from your insurer.
+If we're not satisfied that your insurance is valid for the release of your seized (often referred to as impounded) vehicle, we may ask you to provide written confirmation from your insurer.

 A motor trader can't release a seized vehicle on your behalf.
 A motor trade policy will only permit the release of a vehicle that was: